arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 After importing the necessary libraries and defining the Bluetooth® Low Energy service and characteristic, the `setup()` function initializes the Opta™ device and sets up the Bluetooth® Low Energy service and characteristic.
 The sketch then starts advertising the defined service to allow connections.

 In the `loop()` function, the sketch constantly checks for a Bluetooth® Low Energy connection.
-When a central device connects to the device, the Opta™'s built-in USER LED stays solidly on, and the sketch begins continuously reading the voltage level from an analog input terminal, mapping it to a voltage value between 0 and 10 VDC, and transmitting it to the central device via the defined Bluetooth® Low Energy characteristic.
+When a central device connects to the device, the Opta's built-in USER LED stays solidly on, and the sketch begins continuously reading the voltage level from an analog input terminal, mapping it to a voltage value between 0 and 10 VDC, and transmitting it to the central device via the defined Bluetooth® Low Energy characteristic.
 If no central device is connected, the USER LED blinks regularly.
 The non-blocking approach of the sketch allows simultaneous tasks on it, such as sensor data reading and LED control.

 You should be able now to connect to your Opta™ using a central device.
 The Bluetooth® Low Energy service and characteristic information are shown in the image below using the nRF Connect for Mobile app.